oktadev/okta-blog/_source/_posts/2021-10-18-security-headers-best-practices.md

 X-XSS-Protection: 0 (Turns off XSS Auditor)
 X-XSS-Protection: 1 (Turns on XSS Auditor)

-X-XSS-Protection: 1; mode=block (Turns on XSS Auditor, prevent rendering the page when an attack is detected)
+X-XSS-Protection: 1; mode=block (Turns on XSS Auditor, prevents rendering the page when an attack is detected)

 X-XSS-Protection: 1; report=REPORT_URI (Sanitizes the page and sends a report to the report URL when an attack is detected)
 ```